 St Patrick’s Bridge is the gateway to the Victorian Quarter, connecting our neighbourhood with Cork’s high street and beyond.
 Thousands of people #CrossTheBridge every day into the bustling community.
 You can ramble along the river or challenge yourself on York Hill; take in a show or learn a new language.
 The Victorian Quarter is steeped in history and the streets are full of landmarks to explore.

 During the 19th century Cork was having a heyday, especially among traders and craftspeople in the Victorian Quarter.
 This tradition is still carried on today by a quirky mix of well-known specialist stores and iconic landmarks like The Metropole Hotel and the Everyman Theatre, which was originally known as Cork’s Palace of Varieties.
 Established over 100 years ago, the stage has hosted many famous acts.
-Charlie Chaplin once performed here, and this was the place of Rory Gallagher’s final gig.
-Now restored to glory, the theatre is destination for modern and critically acclaimed theatre.
+Charlie Chaplin once performed here, and this was also the setting of Rory Gallagher’s final gig.
+Now restored to its full glory, the theatre is destination for modern and critically acclaimed theatre.

 The area is ripe with urban character with such sights as Patrick's Hill, Trinity Presbyterian Church's “The Crooked Spire”, and almost 2 kilometres of riverfront.
 The city’s industrial legacy is still visible in chimney stacks and beautiful cast-iron details throughout the neighbourhood.
 Our heritage continues to inspire us we grow and develop a new era in the Victorian Quarter.
 It is a destination for local, national and international visitors.